Research Using Animals

 UK regulations on research using animals

 In addition, there is guidance on the responsible acquisition and use of animal derived materials that are used in research, including ethical awareness and welfare considerations.
-Click the below link to the UKRIO Ethical Framework to find out more.
+Click the below link to the UK Research Integrity Office (UKRIO) Ethical Framework to find out more.

 Guidance and Regulations.